In 1997 the first Arrowhead clinic opened...

 Managing the hospital and specialist care was also an important part of reducing costs.
-I learned that by having a provider to provider dialogue, we could not only provide excellent care, but hold other providers and facilities accountable.
+They learned that by having a provider-to-provider dialogue, they could not only provide excellent care, but hold other providers and facilities accountable.

-I learned that the places of service matter greatly and we could get our team the care they need at a fraction of the price by guiding them to the right medical facility and asked for the fair price.
+They learned that places of service matter greatly, and they could get their team the care they need at a fraction of the price by guiding them to the right medical facility and asked for the fair price.

-Our benefit design and knowledge of patient assistance programs allowed us to leverage alternative ways to fund healthcare beyond insurance
+Their benefit design and knowledge of patient assistance programs allowed them to leverage alternative ways to fund healthcare beyond insurance.

-And finally, by placing insurance at the end of our seven-step process – we have never used this healthcare funding mechanism in the last 10 years which has resulted in low-costs and no increases.
+By placing insurance at the end of the seven-step process, they were able to never use this healthcare funding mechanism in the last 10 years, which has resulted in low-costs and no increases.

-Through this process, I realized my passion for helping businesses and sharing our strategy with others.
+Through this process, Dr. Berg and Dr. Johnston realized their passion for helping businesses and sharing our strategy with others.

-Through this process, I realized my passion for helping businesses and sharing our strategy with others.
-In 2013, I created Redirect Health with a mission to make healthcare easy and truly affordable for everyone in small and medium-sized businesses.
-The past few years has seen rapid growth and Redirect Health now offers care in all 50 states.
+Through this process, Dr. Berg and Dr. Johnston realized their passion for helping businesses and sharing strategy with others.
+So, in 2013, they created Redirect Health with a mission to make healthcare simple and truly affordable for everyone.
+The past few years has seen rapid growth and Redirect Health now offers care to business and individuals in all 50 states.